 There can be no assurance regarding the amount of income to be generated by the REIT's properties.
 The ability of the REIT to make cash distributions, and the actual amount distributed, is entirely dependent on the operations and assets of the REIT, and is subject to various factors, including financial performance, obligations under the Credit Facilities, fluctuations in working capital, the sustainability of income derived from the tenants of the REIT's properties and any capital expenditure requirements.
 The REIT Units are equity securities of the REIT and are not traditional fixed income securities.
 Unlike fixed-income securities, there is no obligation of the REIT to distribute to REIT Unitholders any fixed amount and there is no promise to return the initial purchase price of a REIT Unit on a certain date in the future, and reductions in, or suspensions of, cash distributions may occur at any time that would reduce the yield of a REIT Unit.
-The market value of the REIT Units will deteriorate if the REIT is unable to meet its distribution and AFFO targets in the future, and that deterioration may be significant.
-In addition, the composition of cash distributions for tax purposes may change over time and may affect the after-tax return for investors.
+The market value of the REIT Units will deteriorate if the REIT is unable to meet its distributions for tax purposes may change over time and may affect the after-tax return for investors.
 Therefore, the rate of return over a defined period for a REIT Unitholder may not be comparable to the rate of return on a fixed income security that provides a "return on capital" over the same period.